What career is right for you?

 Private colleges rely mainly on tuition, fees and private sources of funding.
 Private donations can sometimes provide generous financial aid packages for students.

-These are businesses that offer a variety of degree programs which typically prepare students for a specific career.
+These are businesses that offer a variety of degree programs that typically prepare students for a specific career.
 They tend to have higher costs, which could mean graduating with more debt.
 Credits earned may not transfer to other colleges, so be sure to check with the admission office at each college.

 4 YEAR COLLEGE REQUIREMENTS (minimum)